If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 So, I told them both they have 22 days to buck-the-fuck-up or there will be Krampus hell to pay.

 Nothing irritates me more than people who are healthy and loved, but still find shallow reasons to complain during a holiday that is supposed to be full of joy and nostalgia.
 You’re bringing the whole room down, Selfish!
+(That statement obviously is not directed to people with mental health issues.)

 I’m not religious, but if you’ve got family and friends, a place to spend the holidays where you are welcomed and embraced, and have a generally good life despite romantic hardships or unexpected expenses, then you have no valid reason to be a sadsack over the holidays.